It can be incredibly difficult to keep your dog happy if you work outside of your home or don't have a lot of time for fun after work.

-Having a set system will prevent your dog from eating too many treats in a short period of time.
+Having a set system will prevent your dog from eating too many treats in a short period.

-Play these games in moderation, or offer some other type of reward, such as “gravy” on her kibble.
+Play these games in moderation, or offer some reward, such as “gravy” on her kibble.

 Instead of it actually being gravy, I just add a little bit of water to my dog's kibble during dinner, she doesn't know the difference.
 Your dog, however, might.

 Is there a specific trick that you've always wanted to teach your dog, but haven't had much luck yet?

 Well, there's a great way to teach your dog to do anything, and it's really easy.

 Using any treat you want, have your dog sit and get ready.

 For example, if you want them to bring you your slippers, stick a treat inside each one.
 Have them go to the slippers, let them eat the treats, then tell them how good they are.
 Remember, praise is key.